 The screed should be allowed to dry for a minimum of 1 day per millimetre up to 40mm thick, with an additional 2 days per millimetre above 40mm to a Relative Humidity (RH) of not greater than 75% (0.5% w/w).
 Surface laitance should be removed by sanding and vacuuming, this is normally carried out within 4-5 days after laying and will also aid the drying process of the screed.
 Once dry, the screed should be primed with progressively stronger coats of Norcros Prime Bond as follows:

-¨ If the screed is still after the first 2 coats, apply a third coat, diluted 1:2 withwater and allow to dry.
+- If the screed is still after the first 2 coats, apply a third coat, diluted 1:2 with water and allow to dry.
 Any excess primer which pools on the screed surface should be removed.

-Apply a layer of Norcros Pro 50 or Pro 30 Levelling Compound.
+Next, apply a layer of Norcros Pro 50 or Pro 30 Levelling Compound.